2014-2015 Winter Camp

 Daily full-day camps for children Kindergarten through 5th grade.
-Classes begin December 27th and end January 3rd.
-No classes are available December 31st or January 1st.
+Classes begin December 22-23, December 26, and December 29-31 and on January 2nd.
+No classes are available December 24th or 25th or January 1st.
 Before and after care available for an additional fee.

 Each day's session is a stand-alone science camp.
 Sign up for one session, more than one, or for all of them.